twilipi/ELK-project-1/README/READMEa.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-And having a Load balancing on each web server ensures that the application will be highly available, and reduce loading impact as an addition.
+And having a Load balancer on each web server ensures that the application will be highly available, and reduce loading impact as an addition.
 - _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_ <--*(done)*
+What is the advantage of a jump box?_ <--(done)

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file? and system records?.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the settings and system utilisation.

-Filebeat system in the ELK server is used to record file system logs and alerts, such as:
-- login records
-- root user(sudo) privilege requests
-- software/system generated log record
-- user/group changes

-And Metricbeat is used to record machine metrics, such as:
--  CPU usage
--  System Memory usage
--  Network traffics status
--  Disk utilisation
 - _TODO: What does Filebeat watch for?_
 - _TODO: What does Metricbeat record?_
 (done?)